security-notes/infobyte-faraday-wiki/Installation-Guide.md

 Installation guide for **community version**

 In order to install Faraday's community version, you can use pip to install Faraday or you can clone the repository.

-Before installing Faraday, we need to run Faraday inside a virtualenv.
+Before installing Faraday, we need to create a virtualenv so Faraday runs in it.
 In order to install and create a virtualenv, run the following commands:

 ```
 $ pip install virtualenv